Sales management software is one of the few pieces of software that truly saves the day for salespeople as they toil their lives away closing deals.

 What makes it stand out: Bitrix24 offers a sophisticated sales cycle management tool that lets you comprehensively track the journey of a prospect from lead to client.

-The Good: Bitrix24 offers a dedicated call center which includes call recording, inbound calls, outbound calls and video calls.
+The Good: Bitrix24 offers a dedicated call center software which includes call recording, inbound calls, outbound calls and video calls.

 The Bad: Since, Bitrix25 is an all inclusive software capable of managing the entire workflow, it can be a little tricky to train employees.